imShakil/imShakil.github.io/_posts/2020-06-02-A-Beginner-Guide-to-Slack.md

 ---
-title: A Beginner Guide to Slack
+title: "A Beginner Guide to Slack"
-description: In this article, I’m going to introduce a great workplace messaging platform called “slack” which is used for team collaboration.
-Slack is…
+excerpt: "In this article, I’m going to introduce a great workplace messaging platform called “slack” which is used for team collaboration."
 date: '2020-06-02T20:13:59.047Z'
 categories: []
 keywords: []